sa-concept-refactoring/doc/chapters/refactoringIdeas.typ

 The versions on the left in @transformation_idea_listing show how the code looks like without resulting in the same code logic.
 The potential refactoring would therefore focus on the removal of the `requires` clause.

-This idea was inspired by the constraints and concept reference @constraints_and_concepts, since it lists all these forms in its first code snippet.
+This idea was inspired by the constraints and concept reference @constraints_and_concepts since it lists all these forms in its first code snippet.

 #figure(
   kind: table,